anne-marschner/SYDAG/README.md

 ## Installation
 To install SYDAG the user must clone the GitHub repository.
-It is necessary to install react via: 'npm install --save-exact react@^19.0.0 react-dom@^19.0.0' and 'npm install --save-exact @types/react@^19.0.0 @types/react-dom@^19.0.0'.
+It is necessary to install react and NextJS with the following commands: \
+'npm install --save-exact react@^19.0.0 react-dom@^19.0.0' \
+'npm install --save-exact @types/react@^19.0.0 @types/react-dom@^19.0.0' \
-The user also needs to install NextJS via: 'npx @next/codemod@canary upgrade latest'.
+'npx @next/codemod@canary upgrade latest' \
 The project uses docker for fast and easy access.
 Therefore users must execute the [docker compose file](https://github.com/anne-marschner/SYDAG/blob/main/docker-compose.yml) to build the application on their device.
 Then SYDAG can be started through the docker environment.

 ## User Instructions
 The configuration of SYDAG includes several parameters that the user must adjust.
-In the follwing we give an overview over all of the parameters and their effects on the generation.
+In the following we give an overview over all of the parameters and their effects on the generation.
 For our explanation we follow the grouping of the parameters in the interface.

 ### Input File
 **csvFile**: An input relation stored as a CSV file. \